Do you want to set up WordPress email tracking on your site?

 This brings you to a screen with detailed statistics about your open rates and email deliverability.

-Under the main graph, you’ll find a breakdown of how your individual emails are performing.
+Under the main graph, you will find a breakdown of how your individual emails are performing.